asynkron/protoactor-website/hugo/content/docs/money-transfer-saga.md

 For our example, we have only a single area where a compensating action might need to be applied - if we are able to debit from Account1 but unable to credit Account2, the debit should be rolled back (a compensating action of crediting Account1 should be applied).
 Otherwise, Account1 will be €0 and Account2 will be €10, and €10 has been lost in the system.

-There are many workflows for what seems a simple use case:
+**There are many workflows for what seems a simple use case:**
-  1. Account1 processes successfully -> `CREDIT ACCOUNT2`
+  1. Account1 processes successfully → `CREDIT ACCOUNT2`
-  2. Account1 refuses the debit request. -> `STOP`
+  2. Account1 refuses the debit request. → `STOP`
-  3. Account1 responds with "I'm busy" -> `RETRY`
+  3. Account1 responds with "I'm busy" → `RETRY`
-  4. Account1 does not respond -> `RETRY`
+  4. Account1 does not respond → `RETRY`

-If Account1 responds successfully, then we have the following possibilities
+**If Account1 responds successfully, then we have the following possibilities**

-  5. Account2 processes successfully -> `SUCCESS`
+  5. Account2 processes successfully → `SUCCESS`
-  6. Account2 refuses the credit request -> `ROLLBACK DEBIT`
+  6. Account2 refuses the credit request → `ROLLBACK DEBIT`
-  7. Account2 responds with "i'm busy" -> `RETRY`
+  7. Account2 responds with "i'm busy" → `RETRY`
-  8. Account2 does not respond -> `RETRY`
+  8. Account2 does not respond → `RETRY`

-If we have to rollback the debit:
+**If we have to rollback the debit:**

-  8. Account1 processes successfully -> `STOP`
+  8. Account1 processes successfully → `STOP`
-  9. Account1 refuses the credit request -> `ESCALATE`
+  9. Account1 refuses the credit request → `ESCALATE`
-  10. Account1 responds with "i'm busy" -> `RETRY`
+  10. Account1 responds with "i'm busy" → `RETRY`
-  11. Account1 does not respond -> `RETRY`
+  11. Account1 does not respond → `RETRY`

-and finally:

-  12. the TransferProcess saga itself crashes -> `RESUME`
+  12. the TransferProcess saga itself crashes → `RESUME`

 Each of these possibilities requires handling.
 In situations where there is either a "i'm busy" response, or no response at all, we should retry the request.
 If the request is outright refused, there is no point in retrying, so we should stop or rollback the saga.